PSYCHOLOGY

 Acquired Needs Theory

-Acquired needs theory also posits that there is a need for affiliation, forming close personal relationships and that as people progress in life these needs shift to needs such as more power in the workplace or controlling others.
+Acquired needs theory also suggests that there is a need for affiliation, creating strong bonds with others.
+However, as people grow older, these needs may change to needs such as having more influence or authority over others.

-Again, similar to Maslow and Alderfer, acquired needs theories assume that underlying structure of needs channels motivation toward certain need fulfillment before others.
+Like Maslow and Alderfer, acquired needs theories imply that there is a hidden order of needs that guides motivation toward certain goals before others.

 Cognitive Evaluation Theory